Skip to main content

 He didn’t talk about his Ghost Army experiences until news started to leak out 40-50 years after the war ended.
 “The brass said ‘Keep your mouth shut.’
 So I did.”

-Later in life, Manny and Esther moved to Palm Beach County, FL and Manny continued to practice law in Lake Worth, FL.
+As a young man, he had been active in the Masons.
+He was a former St. George Masonic Lodge, Scottish Rite, and Kosair Shrine member.
+Later in life, when in his 70s, he celebrated his bar mitzvah.
+After Manny retired and he and Esther moved to Pam Beach County, FL, he volunteered at the Reform Temples in Wellington and Lake Worth.
 In 1999 he was honored at the Kentucky Bar Association Annual Convention as "1999 Senior Counselor," in recognition of his 50 years of practice.

 Manny and Esther had two children: Joel and Shelley, both of whom became attorneys.
 Esther died in 2007; they had been married for 59 years.